kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Preprocessing and Bias

-Cleaning removes dialect signals.
+Cleaning removes dialect signals
-Standardization erases identity.
+Standardization erases identity
 Awareness matters

 > ROC curves and AUC summarize classifier performance across all possible thresholds.
 AUC represents the probability that your model ranks a random positive example higher than a random negative example.